Follow The Prince

 Link to this site

-The owners of Grey Stack Cellars are Peter and Marie Young who came to Sonoma County in 1999.
-Their first commercial wine, a Syrah from Dry Stack Vineyard, was produced in 2005.
-Russell Bevan of Bevan Cellars in Bennett Valley was the winemaker until 2009, when he was replaced by Pat Sullivan (Rudd Winery, Peter Michael, Lewis Cellars and Paul Hobbs) and assistant winemaker Randall Watkins.
+The first commercial wine, a Syrah from Dry Stack Vineyard, was produced in 2005, followed by a Syrah and Sauvignon Blanc in 2006.
+Russell Bevan of Bevan Cellars in Bennett Valley was the winemaker until 2009, when he was replaced by Patrick Sullivan (Rudd Winery, Peter Michael, Lewis Cellars and Paul Hobbs) who was born and raised in Bennett Valley, and assistant winemaker Randall Watkins.

 Grey Stack Cellars wines are available on the website at www.greystackcellars.com, and through the winery’s mailing list.
 For tours of the estate vineyards or tasting, phone the offices of Grey Stack Cellars in Santa Rosa at 707-228-1338.